raspberrypilearning/ai-LLM-prompt/en/step_2.md

 --- /task ---

 ### Assess
-Even though it might seem like it, LLMs don't actually understand **anything** they output.
-LLMs just choose the **next best word** by predicting patterns in language.
+Even though it might seem like it, LLMs don’t understand anything like humans do.
+Instead, LLMs just choose the **next best word** by predicting patterns in language.
 They're really just like fancy auto-complete.
 Sometimes they output things that are wrong or unfair, and **you** have to be careful they don't get you in trouble because you didn't check the output properly.

 --- task ---